The Futures Triangle

 Chances are your vision to change the world requires radical change, - visions like curing cancer, stopping climate change, eradicating poverty, minimising the impact of poor mental health require massive change, yet most organisation's planning and decision making delivers progress along the no or marginal change path.
 Quite often moments of adaptive or radical change are unplanned and the result of unexpected external forces.

 It makes sense that in times of great uncertainty and ambiguity exhibiting traditionalist or conservative behaviours is seen as sensible and low risk.
-Many not-for-profit CEOs and Boards operate with a short term mindset rather than focusing on long-term results because of the pressure from stakeholders to deliver strong near-term results.
+Many leaders operate with a short term mindset rather than focusing on long-term results because of the pressure from stakeholders to deliver strong near-term results.
 In some cases short term financial targets are weighted too heavily over longer term targets like mission delivery.

 The Futures Triangle is a tool that can help you map the gap between vision and performance and start the process of using foresight to support your planning and decisions making for impact and future growth.

-If you're a not-for-profit CEO or board member and want to know how your organisation can make more progress in the long term, take a look at The Futures Triangle.
+If you're a leader and want to know how your organisation can make more progress in the long term, take a look at The Futures Triangle.
 This tool will help you map the gap between where your organisation is now and where it needs to go.
 Not only does this process provide insights into what needs to change from an organisational perspective but also for individuals who are making decisions that impact the progress towards your vision.

 insight & foresight is here to support you.
 Message me today or visit our website at insight & foresight